February 2 massacre: Aftermath

 No investigation has ever been launched into this and many other similar tragic events taking place before or after.
 The regime-controlled media scarcely mentioned these events, describing them as clashes.
 More rallies were held in Tbilisi in April and May, - though on a much smaller scale than on February 2, 1992 - but the main focus of the "new regime" was now on using forceful means, mostly in Samegrelo, where the local people overwhelmingly supported Mr.Gamsakhurdia and represented the core of his loyalists.

 Violence was also used against members of the new regime, for instance: a bomb attack on Mr. Ioseliani's car on 13 June 1992 and the capture of the state TV station by Walter Shurgaya (W.Shurgaya was a supporter of President Gamsakhurdia) and his armed men on June 24, 1992.

-Also this civil war claimed the lives of some of the handsomest and brightest youngsters serving in the armed forces of the Military Council like Sandro (Sandrik, full first name: Alexander) Shaishmelashvili from the Sakartvelos Mkhedrioni (Georgia's Knights or Horsemen).
+This civil war has also claimed the lives of some of the handsomest and brightest youngsters serving in the armed forces of the Military Council like Sandro (Sandrik, full first name: Alexander) Shaishmelashvili from the Sakartvelos Mkhedrioni (Georgia's Knights or Horsemen).
 In his diary Sandrik wrote, "Life is a knot.
 Before you untie it, it is already over."
+According to "The Georgian Republic" or "The Republic of Georgia" newspaper (გაზეთი "საქართველოს რესპუბლიკა";January 10, 1992, number 3) Sandrik was wounded by three bullets during the fighting in Tbilisi and bled to death.
+But his Mkhedrioni comrades claimed in the documentary "Out of the Shadows" by Stornoway Productions that he had been blown up by a dynamite so that only a piece of his shirt remained.

-The civil war lasted until the winter of 1993.
-Despite that fact, supporters of the late president Gamsakhurdia continued to demonstrate even after Mr. Saakashvili came to power and announced a policy of reconciliation with the Zviadists.Then headed by his [Zviad Gamsakhurdia's] widow, the Zviadists protested against Mr. Bendukidze's economic reforms and various other issues.
+The civil war lasted until the end of 1993, though its repercussions continued well beyond that date.
+Supporters of the late president Gamsakhurdia continued to demonstrate even after Mr. Saakashvili came to power and announced a policy of reconciliation with the Zviadists.Then headed by his [Zviad Gamsakhurdia's] widow, the Zviadists protested against Mr. Bendukidze's economic reforms and various other issues.

+The place where the February 2, 1992 demonstration shootings started was later turned into an "open-air brothel" where women of various nationalities would sell sex for cheap for many years to come.
+For many Georgians, who were in the know, the words or rather terms "circus" and cheap sex became synonymous.